 This group helps foster a healthy relationship with food, exercise and body image.
 It’s useful for those who are struggling with an unhealthy relationship with food or weight, or thinking about food or weight so much that it distracts from their studies and interferes with social events.
 The group provides education, support, and practical strategies to manage food and body stress.
 Group leaders: Audra Bartz and Zan Barry.

 This is an eight-week group for graduate students that combines mindfulness practices and cognitive therapy for treating mild depression, anxiety, and other stress-related conditions.
-Group leader: Maya Hanelin.
+Group leaders: Maya Hanelin and Dr. Rheinila Fernandes.

-This group is for undergraduates who have just returned to MIT after having been away on withdrawal for medical problems, academic concerns or other reasons.
-The group meets weekly for one semester.
+These groups are for undergraduates who have just returned to MIT after having been away on withdrawal for medical problems, academic concerns or other reasons.
+Each group meets weekly for one semester.
 Students benefit from being part of a supportive group of peers who are all going through the academic and social challenges of returning to MIT.
-The group is led by a psychiatrist from MIT Medical and a dean from Student Support Services.
-Group leader: Adam Silk.
+The groups are led by a psychiatrist from MIT Medical and a dean from Student Support Services.
+Group leaders: Adam Silk, Evan Waldheter, and Joy Yang.

 This skill-building group is helpful for undergraduates who may be struggling with stress, anxiety, or overwhelming emotions.
 Members will learn to observe and identify thoughts, feelings and behaviors; manage emotions and decrease self-defeating behaviors; manage feelings of distress and identify how stress negatively impacts one’s life; and interpersonal effectiveness including assertiveness. self-respect, and negotiating conflict.
-Group leaders: Maya Hanelin and Lisa Varchol.
+Group leader: Maya Hanelin.

 The focus of this group for undergraduate and graduate students will be on the pragmatic aspects of social interaction.
 Topics will include identifying emotions, reading facial cues, picking up subtleties on tones of voice, initiating and maintaining conversations, and building relationships.
 Group leaders: James Chansky and Lisa Bosley.